What every best Facial Cleansers has:

 - Gentle detergents in low quantities.

-Sensitive skin is easily irritated and can be characterized by redness and blotchiness.
 Sensitivity can be present in any skin type -- including oily and acne-prone skin -- but it tends to be most common among those with dry skin.
-Keep in mind that some skin-care products and medications can increase sensitivity (even for those who don't normally have sensitive skin).
-Eliminating or reducing exposure to those products will also alleviate sensitivity.
+Some skin care products and medications can also increase the sensitivity of your skin, causing you to need a cleanser formulated for sensitive skin even if you didn't before.

 If your skin is sensitive, you should be especially careful when selecting a facial cleanser.
 Even those labeled for dry or sensitive skin can still have potentially irritating ingredients -- so make sure you base your decisions off the actual ingredient list, not just the labeling.

 In general, experts say those with sensitive skin should look for creamy cleansers that are soap- and fragrance-free and devoid of common irritants like alcohol or menthol.
 Cleansers with mild plant oils like sweet almond and jojoba oils, or ingredients like glycerin and hyaluronic acid, are usually good choices.
 These sensitive-skin products may not lather very well because they lack the harsh surfactants you'll find in most cleansers, but that's all right; they still clean just fine.